Enjoying our puzzle hints?

 Definition: a person who takes advantage of others

-Why it's tricky: can also refer to a type of worm
+Why it's tricky: also a type of worm

 SHARP